4979/R-Assignments/recipes/Lexical-Scoping/README.md

 ### Grading

 This assignment will be graded via peer assessment.
+During the evaluation phase, you must evaluate and grade the submissions of at least 4 of your classmates.
+If you do not complete at least 4 evaluations, your own assignment grade will be reduced by 20%.